RBEGamer/PixelFrameAnimator/README.md

 # PixelFrameAnimator
-A animation design tool for the weather frame.
+A animation design tool for the weather frame project.
-Please thee the WeaterhFrame project https://github.com/RBEGamer/WeatherFrame
+Please see the WeaterhFrame project: https://github.com/RBEGamer/WeatherFrame

 # FEATURES